-The city stayed within their 15% cap for public services and 20% cap for administration.
-All financial reports were submitted on time.
+The City stayed within their 15% cap for public services and 20% cap for administration.
+All financial reports and reports required by HUD were submitted on time.

 4. Summary of Citizen Participation Process and consultation process

 Summary from citizen participation section of plan.